mono/website/docs/faq/general.md

 Mono and Microsoft
 ------------------

-### Is Microsoft helping Novell with this project?
+### Was Microsoft helping Novell with this project?

 Until September of 2007 there was no high level communication between Novell and Microsoft, but engineers who work on .NET or the ECMA groups have been very friendly, and very nice to answer our questions, or clarify part of the specification for us.